Updated: Jan 10

 Cybersecurity – which organizations are more resilient?

 With the TFSA, the government will reduce the security of Americans by centralizing more of their private data in highly targeted government databases.
 Currently, only thousands of records out of millions of private tax software customers have been breached – a proud track record of success.
 By contrast, government failures in cybersecurity have compromised hundreds of millions of citizens’ private information.
 Do I trust banks and private tax software firms more than the government databases?
-Unless that database is hosted on JWICS, I’ll take the banking and software companies every time.
+Unless that database is hosted on JWICS, I’ll prefer the banking and software companies every time.

 Reinventing the wheel – enterprise software systems are expensive to build